andresarmento/modbus-esp8266/examples/TCP-ESP/README.md

 void client();
 ```

+Initialize internal structures to act as a Modbus client.

 ```c
 bool connect(IPAddress ip, uint16_t port = MODBUSIP_PORT);
 bool disconnect(IPAddress ip);
 ```

+- `ip`  IP address of the remote Modbus server
+- `port`    TCP port of remote Modbus server (standard value is 502)

+Note: Just one connection to the specific address is supported.
+That is the library is unable to simultaniousaly connect to Modbus servers that has same IP address but diffrent ports.

 ```c
 uint16_t readCoil(IPAddress ip, uint16_t offset, bool* value, uint16_t numregs = 1, cbTransaction cb = nullptr, uint8_t uint = MODBUSIP_UNIT);